owlet42/kubeflow-docs/docs/user-guide/federated-model-training.rst

   pipeline_upload.upload(drop=1)

 The host party should upload their data.
-Use the provided example file, "breast_hetero_host.csv," and replace it with your own dataset.
+Use the provided example file, "breast_homo_host.csv," and replace it with your own dataset.

 .. code-block:: python